On-demand Capacity Reservation

 To create a Capacity Reservation, these parameters are passed to Azure as a capacity request.
-If the subscription lacks the required quota or Azure does not have capacity available that meets the specification, the reservation will fail to deploy.
-To avoid deployment failure, request more quota or try a different VM size, location, or zone combination.
+If Azure doesn't have capacity available that meets the request, the reservation deployment fails.
+Your deployment fails if you don't have an adequate subscription quota.
+Request a higher quota or try a different VM size, location, or zone combination.

-Once Azure accepts a reservation request, it is available to be consumed by VMs of matching configurations.
-To consume Capacity Reservation, the VM will have to specify the reservation as one of its properties.
-Otherwise, the Capacity Reservation will remain unused.
+Once Azure accepts your reservation request, it's available for VMs with matching configurations.
+To consume Capacity Reservation, the VM has to specify the reservation in its properties.
+Otherwise, the Capacity Reservation isn't used.
 One benefit of this design is that you can target only critical workloads to reservations and other non-critical workloads can run without reserved capacity.

 Benefits of Capacity Reservation

 - Once deployed, capacity is reserved for your use and always available within the scope of applicable SLAs

 - Can be deployed and deleted at any time with no term commitment

 - Can be combined automatically with Reserved Instances to use term commitment discounts